DEE-D4C/project1/README.md

-This is a Series of Machine Learning projects,Based on the book called " hands-on machine learning with scikit-learn, keras, and tensorflow" By Ageron
+This is a series of Machine Learning projects, Based on the book called " Hands-on machine learning with Scikit-learn, keras, and tensorflow" By Ageron